Azure/enterprise-azure-policy-as-code/Docs/settings-desired-state.md

   - `excludedPolicyDefinitions`: An array of Policy Definitions to exclude from management by EPAC.
 The default is an empty array.
 Wild cards are supported.
   - `excludedPolicySetDefinitions`: An array of Policy Set Definitions to exclude from management by EPAC.
 The default is an empty array.
 Wild cards are supported.
   - `excludedPolicyAssignments`: An array of Policy Assignments to exclude from management by EPAC.
 The default is an empty array.
 Wild cards are supported.
-  - `doNotDisableDeprecatedPolicies`: Automatically set deprecated policies' policy effect to "Disabled"
+  - `doNotDisableDeprecatedPolicies`: Automatically set deprecated policies' policy effect to "Disabled".
+This setting can be used to override that behavior by setting it to `true`.
+Default is `false`.

 The following example shows the `desiredState` element with all properties set: